 On your first day of the 7-day Portugal itinerary, we are going to keep it light.
 Go ahead and check in to your accommodation, take a break, maybe grab a coffee, take a shower, and get ready to explore.

 There are so many things to do in Lisbon, but we are going to start it off by grabbing some food!
 You do not need a car in Lisbon, you can do the hop-on hop-off tram/buses, take a bolt or taxi.
-The taxis and bolt options are not very expensive, and walking in Lisbon can be harder than you think with all them hills.
+The taxis and bolt options are not very expensive, and walking in Lisbon can be harder than you think with all the hills.

 No matter what time of the day it is, you need to eat!
 And the Time Out Market has something for everyone.
-There are over 50 booths to choose from in the coolest open market setting.
+There are over 50 booths to choose from in the coolest open-air market setting.

 Av.
 24 de Julho 49, 1200-479 Lisboa, Portugal from the bus, metro, train, ferry, bus, and there is plenty of car parking too!
 You must stop by here at least once on your 7 days in Portugal itinerary.